cjcoats/ioapi-3.2/README.txt

     Build instructions for I/O API 3.1 match those for I/O API 3.2
-    except that they use ioapi-3.1.tar.gz, which is available only from the CMAS web-site (but not from GitHub).
+    except that they use ioapi-3.1.tar.gz, which is available only from the CMAS web-site but not presently from GitHub.

        1. Download the gzipped tar-file ioapi-3.2.tar.gz from the CMAS web-site.
 It contains directories "ioapi" for the I/O API library source code, and "m3tools" for the related tool programs.

-       2. cd to the directory under which you wish to build the I/O API. gunzip and untar the "ioapi-3.1.tar.gz" (with Gnu tar,
+       2. Choose the directory under which you wish to build the I/O API.
+Let's call it $BASEDIR for the following. cd to BASEDIR gunzip and untar the "ioapi-3.1.tar.gz" (with Gnu tar,

               tar xvfz ioapi-3.2.tar.gz

           does unzip-untar all in one step).

        Alternative 1. & 2.:

-          cd to the directory under which you wish to build the I/O API.
+          cd $BASEDIR.
 Issue the command

             git clone https://github.com/cjcoats/ioapi-3.2

-       3. setenv BIN <machinetype> where <machinetype> matches the extension on one of the "Makeinclude.*" (writing your own Makeinclude if yours is not one of the supported systems).
+       3. setenv BIN <machinetype> where <machinetype> matches the extension on one of the "make"-configuration files "ioapi/Makeinclude.*" (writing your own Makeinclude if yours is not one of the supported systems).
 The usual pattern for generating BIN is

               setenv BIN `uname -s``uname -r | cut -d. -f1`